 Do you have expired or unused prescription medications in your medicine cabinet?
-You might even have bottles stacked behind other bottles, taking up space.
+You might even have bottles stacked behind other bottles, taking up space and creating danger.
 Your first instinct may be to toss the old drugs in the trash or flush them down the toilet, but there is a safer way to get rid of your unwanted medications.

 The Food and Drug Administration (FDA) and the White House Office of National Drug Control Policy (ONDCP) created the following guidelines for consumers.
 These guidelines were designed to keep people, animals, and the environment safe.